-Nobel Prize-winning economist Milton Friedman served as an advisor to the late Israeli Prime Minister Menachem Begin.
+Nobel Prize-winning economist, Milton Friedman, served as an advisor to the late Israeli Prime Minister Menachem Begin.
 He once addressed the Knesset, the unicameral parliament of Israel.
-Soon after his speech was over, a Knesset member approached him and said, “In the Talmud, Hillel summarized Judaism in one sentence: ‘What is hateful to you, do not do to your neighbor: this is the whole Torah.
+Soon after his speech, a Knesset member approached him and said, “In the Talmud, Hillel summarized Judaism in one sentence: ‘What is hateful to you, do not do to your neighbor: this is the whole Torah.
 The rest is commentary.’
 Could you summarize economics in one sentence?”

 “Yes,” replied Friedman.
 “There is no such thing as a free lunch.”

 Witty.
-There is probably not a crisper way to condense the spiritual and worldly wisdom in two sentences.
-The essence of all religions, at the core of spirituality, is not the understanding of rituals or recitation of scriptures but the realization that we have a duty of care towards our fellow human beings and other living entities.
-You may believe you are politically, financially, emotionally, or intellectually independent; you remain part of a grand system, a minuscule entity in Nature’s apparatus, a tiny one, a spare part.
+There is probably not a crisper way to condense spiritual and worldly wisdom in two sentences.
+The essence of all religions, at the core of spirituality, is not the understanding of rituals or the recitation of scriptures but the realization that we have a duty of care toward our fellow human beings and other living entities.
+You may believe you are politically, financially, emotionally, or intellectually independent; you remain a part of a grand system, a minuscule entity in Nature’s apparatus – a tiny one, a spare part.

 The greatest realization is the understanding that by serving His creation, you are serving Him.

-And if you don’t believe in God, you can rephrase: by serving others, you are serving yourself.
-Don’t do to others what you don’t want done to you, or, in other words, do to others what you want done to you.
+And if you don’t believe in God, you can rephrase it: by serving others, you are serving yourself.
+Don’t do to others what you don’t want done to you, or, in other words, do to others only what you want done to you.
 This is the highest spiritual principle, the ultimate insight.

 The highest worldly wisdom in one sentence: there’s no such thing as a free lunch.
 There’s a price for everything.
 Everything has a cost.
-People, relationships, organizations are held together by the thread of self-interest.
+People, relationships and organizations are held together by a thread of self-interest.
 It doesn’t mean everyone is selfish; it’s just that like biological necessities, everyone has emotional needs too.
 Just like you feel good when your desires are fulfilled, or expectations are met, they do too.

 Any pursuit costs you something.
-It may be money, time, energy, health, any of these, all of these.
+It may be money, time, energy, health, any of these, or all of these.
 As long as you approach your ambition with that awareness, so long as you understand the price you are paying and are willing to pay it, you are good.
 Price is just another term for consequence.
 If you are willing to accept the consequences of the choices you make, you know what you are doing then.
-Everything comes at a price that doesn’t mean everything has a price; some are priceless.
+Just because everything comes at a price doesn’t mean everything has a price; some things are priceless.
 Know the difference.

 A couple stopped by a scenic lookout point while on a road trip.
-It was a high vista overlooking the rocky beaches.
+It was on a high vista overlooking rocky beaches.
 The husband was afraid of heights while the wife was a bit more fearless.
-She kept going towards the edge while he forbade her.
+She kept going towards the edge, though he forbade her.

 “If you can’t resist going to the edge,” he said, “hand me the sandwiches then.”

-It’s funny, and it sounds unreal, but the truth is more frequently than we realize, many around us choose sandwiches over their loved ones.
+It’s funny, and it sounds unreal, but the truth is, more frequently than we realize, many people around us choose sandwiches over their loved ones.
 Those could be sandwiches of desires, things, ambition, money, and what have you.
-Once again, it’s a matter of choice, and its consequence follows every decision we make.
+Once again, it’s a matter of choice, and its consequences follow every decision we make.
 There are no free choices, just like there’s no free lunch.
-I must state that by no free choices, I don’t mean there’s no free will—one for another time.
+I must state that by no free choices, I don’t mean that there’s no free will — one for another time.